Planning advice and enquiries

-- Visit Kirkbank House in Dumfries (Tuesday, Wednesday and Friday)
+- Visit Kirkbank House in Dumfries (Tuesday, Wednesday and every second Thursday)

-Enquiry forms are available which explain the information that we'll need to be able to provide an accurate response.
-We'll use the information you give us to research the history of a site, check for similar proposals and look into planning restrictions.
+Enquiry forms and guidance notes are available below which explain the information that we'll need to be able to provide an accurate response and give you more information about the service and the response we will provide.

-Send your completed form to Kirkbank House, English Street, Dumfries, DG1 2DD.
+Send your completed form to planning @dumgal.gov.uk or Kirkbank House, English Street, Dumfries, DG1 2DD.